 At most companies in the world, incoming Associates spend the first several years of their careers doing “grunt work” behind-the-scenes, focusing on the development of their hard skills.
 However, these hard skills have increasingly become commoditized, and their value has been substantially diminished.
 Take a moment to think … Do you know more 25-year-olds who have built an Excel model, or more who have had the opportunity to manage a team and drive revenue?
 I guess that you know more of the former, and therein lies the problem.
 Many people think they should be developing these hard skills because that’s what all of their friends are doing; in reality, the people who are most valuable to corporations, in the long run, are the ones who are developing their soft skills earlier in their careers.

 While many people think that hard skills are incredibly important to develop during their careers, they may be entirely mistaken.
 An article published by LinkedIn stated that the top five hard skills most likely to get someone hired were:

 4. Network and Information Security

 5. SEO/SEM Marketing

 How many of your friends in business are learning those types of hard skills?
 I’d say the answer is zero to none, and that compounds the issue at hand.
 It’s not that hard skills are not valuable at all; it’s just that they are not all that valuable in the world of business.
-Hard skills are incredibly important in specialized careers, such as computer science or astrophysics, but there’s a reason that Excel modeling did not even make the list of "The 25 Hottest Skills of 2014" in the LinkedIn article.
+Hard skills are incredibly important in specialized careers, such as computer science or astrophysics, but there’s a reason that Excel modeling did not even make the list in the LinkedIn article.

-Alex joined AlphaSights in April of 2013 and serves as the Vice President of our Capital Markets Segment.
+Alex joined AlphaSights in April of 2013 and serves as the Global Head for Capital Markets.